 Islam is the religion of more than a billion people and the dominant cultural element in a geographical region that stretches from Morocco to Indonesia.
 This course examines the development of Islam and Islamic institutions, from the time of the Prophet Muhammad until the death of Al-Ghazali in 1111 CE.
 Special attention will be given to the rise of Sunni, Shi'i, and Sufi piety as distinctive responses to the Qur'anic revelation.

-This is a survey intended to acquaint students with major theoretical approaches to the academic study of religion.
-The course will cover phenomenological, psychoanalytical, sociological, and anthropological approaches to religion.
-Authors to be discussed will include Frazer, Marx, Freud, Weber, Durkheim, Eliade, Levi-Strauss, Douglas, Geertz, and Turner.
+This survey course acquaints students with major theoretical approaches to the academic study of religion.
+The course will cover phenomenological, psychoanalytical, sociological and anthropological approaches to religion.
+Authors to be discussed will include Frazer, Marx, Freud, Weber, Durkheim, Eliade, Lévi-Strauss, Douglas, Geertz and Turner.
 This course is required for religious studies majors.
 Offered every fall.

-This seminar will examine some of the important ideas, personalities, and institutions associated with Islamic mysticism.
-Students will read and discuss important primary and secondary sources on such topics as the development and organizations of Sufi tariqahs, Sufi mystical poetry, the nature of the Sufi path, and Sufi psychology.
-A crucial aspect of the course will be on examination of the role of the veneration of "holy persons" in Islamic piety.
+This seminar will examine some of the important ideas, personalities and institutions associated with Islamic mysticism.
+Students will read and discuss important primary and secondary sources on such topics as the development and organizations of Sufi tariqahs, Sufi mystical poetry, the nature of the Sufi path and Sufi psychology.
+A crucial aspect of the course will be an examination of the role of the veneration of "holy persons" in Islamic piety.
 Prerequisite: RLST 240 or permission of instructor.

 Prerequisite: permission of department.